DeathChaos25/DragonEssentials/README.md

 - Being a Reloaded-II mod means it can be used alongside other great Reloaded-II specific frameworks [such as Ryo](https://github.com/T-PoseRatkechi/Ryo).

 ## Planned Features
+- Yakuza Kiwami 2 support
+- Yakuza: Like a Dragon support
 - Microsoft Store support (Gamepass)
 - (Unknown how different GOG version is from Steam executable)
 - TBD